-In this post I'll show you why April is one of my most favourite months to be in Iceland!
+In this post I'll show you why I love April in Iceland.

-In the post below, I'll answer all of these questions and give you my very best local insight and tips to have an unforgettable trip to Iceland in April!
+... and give you my very best, local insight and tips, to make your trip an unforgettable one here in Iceland in April!

 Let's dive in!